-12.2.5.2 Pilot Gold QA/QC Programs
+11.5.6.2 Liberty Gold QA/QC Programs

-Pilot Gold's certified-standard results show systematic high biases (ALS analyses higher than expected values) for several standards, and slight low biases for others.
+Liberty Gold's certified-standard results show systematic high biases (ALS analyses higher than expected values) for several standards, and slight low biases for others.
 With few exceptions, the ALS analyses are within the two standard-deviation limits defined by the certified standards.
-MDA does not believe the biases are significant, especially in consideration of the data used to arrive at the expected values of the standards.
+The principal author does not believe the biases are significant, especially in consideration of the data used to arrive at the expected values of the standards.
 If the individual analyses of a standard for each of the laboratories that participated in the certification process are compared to the actual expected value, most of the certifying laboratories will have high or low biases of varying magnitudes relative to the expected value.
 In addition, the expected grades of two of the standards showing biases are very similar, yet the ALS analyses of one of the standards are biased high and its analyses of the other are biased low.

 The Inspectorate check assays of the 2011-2013 drilling programs appear to have a slight high bias relative to the original ALS analyses.
-In consideration of all of the standard and check-assay data, MDA finds no material issues with the ALS gold analyses of the Pilot Gold drill samples.
+In consideration of all of the standard and check-assay data, the principal author finds no material issues with the ALS gold analyses of the Liberty Gold drill samples.

-The field, preparation, and analytical duplicates analyzed as part of Pilot Gold's QA/QC programs allow for the assessment of the various stages of subsampling that are taken above ground.
+The field, preparation, and analytical duplicates analyzed as part of Liberty Gold's QA/QC programs allow for the assessment of the various stages of subsampling that are taken above ground.
 Unrepresentative (in terms of gold content) subsampling can be evidenced by biases in the duplicate data.
 No significant biases are indicated by the core field duplicates, preparation duplicates, or analytical duplicates.
 A bias is seen in the RC data, however, whereby the analyses of the original RC samples tend to be higher grade than the assays of the duplicate splits, although more pairs at material grades are needed before definitive conclusions can be made.
 In any case, RC subsampling procedures undertaken at the drill site should be carefully examined.
-In particular, MDA believes the use of "Y"-type splitters should be discontinued, as these are not designed for representative subsampling and have been found to be problematic at other project sites.
+The principal author recommended discontinuing the use of "Y"-type splitters, as these are not designed for representative subsampling and have been found to be problematic at other project sites.
+Liberty Gold acted on this recommendation and terminated the use of the "Y" splitter after 2015.

 The duplicate data can also be useful in the determination of the variability in gold grades due to subsampling and geological heterogeneity.
 Field duplicates incorporate the cumulative variability instilled by all sample preparation and subsampling undertaken above ground, including (i) sample splitting at the drill site; (ii) all sample preparation and splitting stages at the laboratory; and (iii) analytical precision.
 The precision of the analyses, as indicated by the replicate data, is 2%.
 The preparation-duplicate data indicate a variability of 5%, but this incorporates the analytical precision as well, therefore the variability experienced in the subsampling stages (coarse reject and pulp splitting) within the laboratory is 3%.
 The variability instilled by the cutting of core is approximately 15% (determined by the total variability as indicated by the core duplicate data (20%) minus the laboratory subsampling (3%) and analytical (2%) variability).
-These data suggest that the total variability (or uncertainty) inherent in any single gold analysis of Pilot Gold drill core at Kinsley is \pm 20%, which is not considered unusually high.
+These data suggest that the total variability (or uncertainty) inherent in any single gold analysis of Liberty Gold drill core at Kinsley is $\pm 20\%$, which is not considered unusually high.